MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 ```
 Afterward, the App developer includes the SCCD file from the previous
 steps into the appx package.
-The signed custom capability descriptor
+The signed Custom Capability descriptor
 (SCCD) is a signed XML file that goes in the package root of the appx
 package.
 It has the file extension of ".sccd."
 They can do this by
 simply copying the SCCD file to the root of an app project folder.
 Once